 If multiple versions of data are present, what set of data should be used - or should multiple versions be sent with distinct history ids?
 (And if the latter, what is the 'order' of the versions?
 If the order of the versions can be determined by data in the message (e.g. assuming older order dates have "older" demographics), dates can be specified on the entry updated element to indicate relative ordering.
 If the ordering can't be determined, it will be difficult to merge the data into a single resource or represent it using multiple resources.

-Identified vs. Contained resources: Each HL7 V2 message will map to multiple resource instances - often 10s or even 100s of resource instances.
+Identified vs. Contained resources: Each HL7 V2 message will be mapped to multiple resource instances - often 10s or even 100s of resource instances.
 To maintain consistency with the V2 messaging paradigm, all resource data will typically be sent over the wire as part of the FHIR message rather than being sent by reference as would be typical in a RESTful implementation.
 However, FHIR provides two different ways of communicating the resources as part of the message bundle: they can either be sent as "fully identified" resources (direct entries in the bundle with their own identity, and able to be the subject of independent transactions), or they can be sent as contained resources, meaning they are only identified relative to another resources and cannot be retrieved or otherwise manipulated on their own.
 A V2 to FHIR conversion process will need to make the determination of what data elements are or must be present, for a resource to be fully identified.
 In some cases, the determination will be done at the time of mapping.
 In other cases, it may depend on the content of a particular instance.
 As an example, an XCN containing just a name (|^Smith^John|) doesn't contain enough information to identify the physician from any other John Smith, so will need to be contained resource, whereas an XCN of |12345^Smith^John| generally does, though the conversion process will need to be aware of the scope and management processes around the identifier.

 Generating human-readable content: FHIR requires that every resource have a human readable narrative that contains all information relevant to human decision-making.
 When converting from V2, developers (likely with guidance from clinicians) will need to determine what information from the message should be rendered and how to generate this content.